Dizziness and Vertigo

 A gross bedside hearing test is done, the ear canal is inspected for discharge and foreign body, and the tympanic membrane is checked for signs of infection or perforation.

 Cerebellar function is tested by assessing gait and doing a finger-nose test and the Romberg test (see How to Assess Sensation).
-The Fukuda stepping test (marching in place with eyes closed, previously known as the Unterberger test) may be done by specialists to help detect a unilateral vestibular lesion.
+The Fukuda stepping test (marching in place with eyes closed) may be done by specialists to help detect a unilateral vestibular lesion.
 The remainder of the neurologic examination is done, including testing the rest of the cranial nerves.
-Use of the HINTS exam (Head Impulse, Nystagmus, Test of Skew exam) to differentiate central from peripheral causes of acute vestibular syndrome is under investigation.
+Use of the HINTS exam (Head Impulse, Nystagmus, Test of Skew exam) is a highly sensitive and specific bedside examination that can differentiate a central cause from a peripheral vestibular cause (3).
+Specifically, a normal horizontal head impulse test, direction changing nystagmus in eccentric gaze, or vertical skew deviation are all highly suggestive of a central (cerebrovascular, brain tumor, structural lesion) as opposed to a peripheral etiology.

 Red flags